timescale/docs/mst/failover.md

 The two distinct cases during which failovers occur are:

-*   When unexpectedly master or replica fail because of the hardware hosting the virtual machine fails.
+*   When the master or replica fails unexpectedly, for example because the hardware hosting the virtual machine fails.
 *   When controlled failover happens because of upgrades.